kvnyng/Orpheus-Leap-Micro/README.md

 # Design

-The Orpheus Leap is based off of Arduino's Pro Micro design.
-Using the ATmega32U4, the main features of Orpheus Leap are as follows:
+The Orpheus Leap is based off of the Arduino compatible Pro Micro design.
+Powered by the ATmega32U4, the main features of Orpheus Leap are as follows:

 ### Features